AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio-Setup <a name="about-project"></a>
+# 📖 Rock climbing Competition <a name="Rock climbing Competition"></a>

-This is the mobile size web page project, it tests more on Git, GitHub, GitHub Workflow and Linters.
+Rock climbing Competition is a web page made for a rock climbing fixture scheduled to professional and novice rock climbers.
+It is an interactive interface that allows you to create and manipulate pages for different events of the competition.
+It is designed to be used on mobile devices, tablets and desktop browsers.

-*[Portfolio-Setup]* is a HTML CSS project
+*[Portfolio-Setup]* is a HTML CSS project with a few features of javaScript,

 ## 🛠 Built With <a name="built-with"></a>